thomasguillaux/Bigquery-Streamlit/README.md

 **Note:**
 In order to use BigQuery API in python, we need to create a credential file (JSON file) and declare its path as an environment variable `GOOGLE_APPLICATION_CREDENTIALS` (by default defined in `modules/data_query.py`).
 To create the credential file follow steps explained here: https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries

-# Serverless deployement - Google Run

-To deploy the application on Google Run, follow the same instructions explained in a previous project: https://github.com/imadelh/NLP-news-classification#serverless-deployement---google-run